Global oil & gas industry deals down in value

 By Leman Zeynalova – Trend:

-“The value marked a decrease of 2.3 percent over the previous quarter and a drop of 34 percent when compared with the last four-quarter average of $119.37 billion.
-In terms of number of deals, the sector saw a drop of 12.4 percent over the last four-quarter average with 523 deals against the average of 597 deals,” reads the report.
+In terms of number of deals, the sector saw a drop of 11.8 percent over the last 12-month average with 165 deals against the average of 187 deals.

 In value terms, North America led the activity with deals worth $5.3 billion.

 The top five oil and gas deals accounted for 56.2 percent of the overall value during January 2020.

 The combined value of the top five oil and gas deals stood at $5.45 billion, against the overall value of $9.68 billion recorded for the month.